Fraunhofer-AISEC/severed-framework/README.md

 * To start tracking use the command:

-`sudo ioctl /dev/kvm KVM_TRACKING_ENABLE <PID>`.
+`sudo ioctl /dev/kvm KVM_TRACKING_ENABLE

+Afterwards, enter the PID of the VM you want to be tracked.`

 * To stop tracking use the command

 `sudo ioctl /dev/kvm KVM_TRACKING_DISABLE <PID>`.

+Afterwards, enter the PID of the VM.

 * To change mapping use the command

 `sudo ioctl /dev/kvm KVM_MAPPING_CHANGE`.

-Here it is required to give a PID, GPA1 and GPA2 separated by comma, for instance, 3132,00002a96,000036f1.
+Here it is required to give a PID, GFN1 and GFN2 separated by comma, for instance, 3132,2a96,36f1.